AA/PPS 02.01.01 - Academic Credit Courses

 the THECB.

 Throughout the process, faculty on each college curriculum committee will have final authority on change proposals that do not conflict or overlap with courses in other colleges.
 It will be the responsibility of the college curriculum committee to exercise good faith in determining the potential effect of course change proposals on courses outside the originating college.
-In cases where change proposals may overlap courses outside the originating college, the college curriculum committee must notify their college dean of those courses so that the affected courses may be reviewed by the other college dean and the affected faculty.
-Additionally, faculty who have comments or concerns regarding any course addition, change, or deletion should submit those comments or concerns in writing to their department chair or school director who will be responsible to confer with the originating department chair or school director.
+In cases where change proposals may overlap courses outside the originating college, the college curriculum committee must notify the college dean of those courses so that the affected courses may be reviewed by the other college dean and the affected faculty.
+Additionally, faculty who have comments or concerns regarding any course addition, change, or deletion should submit those comments or concerns in writing to their department chair or school director, who will be responsible for conferencing with the originating department chair or school director.

 After a course proposal has been fully approved, the curriculum coordinator will make all necessary additions, changes, and deletions in the catalogs and the SIS.